MariusBelciug/Scrape_Cars/README.md

 ![scrape_cars-preview](https://github.com/MariusBelciug/Scrape_Cars/blob/a71c6242f7a7a9323364e3278db18cb796b65f60/car_dealer.png)

-This Python project is dedicated to web scraping, specifically extracting information about car dealers (https://www.cars.com) from a website using BeautifulSoup, requests, and pandas.
-The code navigates through the website's structure, retrieves relevant details about the cars and dealers, and organizes this data into a structured format using a Pandas DataFrame.
-The extracted data is then exported to an Excel file for further use and analysis.

-### README.md Example

 ---

 # Car Dealer Data Scraper

-A simple, robust Python web scraper that extracts detailed information about car dealers from a specified website and exports the data to an Excel file for further analysis.
+A simple, robust Python web scraper that extracts detailed information about car dealers from a specified website (https://www.cars.com) using BeautifulSoup, requests, and pandas, and exports the data to an Excel file for further analysis.
+The code navigates through the website's structure, retrieves relevant details about the cars and dealers, and organizes this data into a structured format using a Pandas DataFrame.

 ## Table of Contents